Diether Krebs: Detective thrillers

 In 1978, Krebs turned to crime series: for eight years, from 1978 to 1986, he played "Dieter Herrle", the miserable chief detective in the series SOKO 5113.
-He made several guest appearances in the classic detective series Tatort, as well as in the famous Polizeiruf 110 and Der Alte.
+He made several guest appearances in the well known detective series Tatort, as well as in the famous Polizeiruf 110 and Der Alte.

 Comedian and cabaret artist

 Krebs achieved more success as a cabaret artist and comedian: in 1981, he made regular appearances on Rudis Tagesshow with Rudi Carrell, alongside Beatrice Richter and Klaus Havenstein.
 This poked fun at the main news programme, the Tagesschau, and caused a good deal of uproar.
 Krebs left his series, again because of disagreements with the producer (ARD).

-From 1985 to 1987 Krebs achieved cult status with his comedy series Sketchup in which he took on a wide range of different roles, accompanied at first by Beatrice Richter and then by Iris Berben.
+From 1985 to 1987 Krebs achieved cult status with his comedy series Sketchup in which he took on a wide range of different characters, accompanied at first by Beatrice Richter and then by Iris Berben.
 The series also became popular in other countries, such as Belgium.
 This series, followed by Knastmusik (1990) and Lauter nette Nachbarn (also 1990) built up Krebs's reputation as a comedian.